 Do you know you have to comply with the laws of 14 states when you sell limited editions, including sales made over the internet?
 Who needs that for something you might otherwise be able to sell many more of at a slightly reduced price without the bookkeeping headaches of managing limited editions.
 This extra bookkeeping is annoying and is a hidden cost that puts a drag on the profitability of print marketing.

 Buyers buy art they like, not limited editions

-I believe most art buyers make the purchase decision on the fact they want to live with the art in their home or work place and that being limited is not a huge buying factor.
-I also believe there are many dealer and galleries addicted to the notion without realizing it is costing them money in the long run.
-Does anyone believe consumers are not fully aware that digital prints can be reproduced endlessly and perfectly?
+I believe most art buyers make the purchase decision on the fact they want to live with the art in their home or workplace and that being limited is not a huge buying factor.
+I also believe there are many dealer and galleries addicted to the notion without realizing it costs them money in the long run.
+Does anyone think consumers are not entirely aware that digital prints can be reproduced endlessly and perfectly?
 Then why in the 21st Century are we trying to pull the wool over their eyes with limited editions?

 You can still sequentially number open editions

 If you want to number them, it’s fine.
 Just don’t limit them.
 I believe there would be some prints that were an open edition, but numbered, that would still find the lower numbers collectible.
 If you look at the crazy things that are in plentiful supply but numbered somehow, and how the lower numbers are worth more, it says it all about the collector’s mentality.
 Low number license plates in Delaware go for half a million.
 Does that make sense when you can get a brand new one for rack rates?
 No, but collectors don’t care.